maubanel/UE5-CPP-BP-Overview/setting-up/README.md

 * **Player State** (A PlayerState is created for every player on a server (or in a standalone game).
 PlayerStates are replicated to all clients, and contain network game relevant information about the player, such as playername, score, etc.)

+So in **Unreal** an empty project has a lot of built in classes that does a lot of heavy lifting for us right out of the gate.

 ![emptyRun](images/emptyRun.png)

 ![](../images/line.png)